 9. Curricula Vitae of the principal and all co-investigators (not more than two pages per investigator)

 Please note that applications not adhering to these formatting guidelines will be rejected without further consideration.
-Please also note that we will NOT review projects under consideration by alternative funding bodies and that the ECVIM Clinical Studies Fund will NOT support staff salary or student stipends, or institutional overheads.
+Please also note that we will NOT review projects under consideration by alternative funding bodies.
+Thank you.

 Click here to download the terms and conditions